Nakajima Ki-44 Shōki: Operational history

 Later in the war, the type saw action in an air defense role over the home islands – mainly around Japan's large industrial cities.
 47 Chutai, after it was transferred to air defense roles in Japan, was expanded to become 47 Sentai.

 The Ki-44-II Otsu (also known as the Ki-44-IIb) could be armed with a Ho-301 40 mm autocannon.
 While this was a relatively high-caliber weapon, it used caseless ammunition with a low muzzle velocity and short range, which was effective only in close attacks.
 Some of these aircraft were used against USAAF bombers by a special Shinten Seiku Tai (air superiority unit), comprising at least four aircraft, that was part of 47th Sentai, based at Narimasu airfield in Tokyo.
-Pilots from such units attempted to shoot down B-29s and, once their ammunition was expended, to ram them – effectively a suicide attack.
+Pilots from such units attempted to shoot down B-29 Superfortresses and, once their ammunition was expended, to ram them – effectively a suicide attack.
 While the concept appeared straightforward, ramming a B-29 at high altitudes was difficult to achieve in practice.

 By the end of the war, Ki-44 variants were being replaced by the Nakajima Ki-84 Hayate, which was regarded as vastly superior in aspects other than maintenance and reliability.

 During 1946–49, both sides in the Chinese Civil War operated Ki-44s surrendered or abandoned by Japanese units.
 Air units of the People's Liberation Army obtained aircraft formerly belonging to 22 and 85 Sentai, which had disbanded in Chosen.
 Some of these aircraft were reportedly flown by Japanese veterans.
 Within the Republic of China Air Force, 18th Squadron (12th Fighter Group) was equipped with Ki-44s, formerly of 9th Sentai, which had disbanded in Nanking, and 29th Sentai, which had disbanded at Formosa Following the retreat of the Nationalists, the People's Liberation Army Air Force (formed in 1949) used the Ki-44 until the early 1950s.